jhuss6/Jacob-Huss-s-MEGR2156-Portfolio/docs/assignments/A01/index.md

 **Reproducibility:**

 Reproducing this portfolio would likely take a greater level of skill with GitHub, and would be more reasonable for a higher level engineering student or someone with a great independent understanding of the site and how to code webpages.
+The work conducted likewise would take a greater level of skill in engineering, which is sensible considering their years of professional experience that go beyond what you would expect in just academics.

 **Evidence of Reasoning:**

-Throughout their work they showed a great level of detail, organization, and communication of their thoughts, math, design processes, etc. They clearly demonstrate a higher level of skill in engineering, likely years ahead of most MEGR 2156 students.
+Throughout their work they showed a great level of detail, organization, and communication of their thoughts, math, design processes, etc. They clearly demonstrate a higher level of skill in engineering, likely years ahead of most MEGR 2156 students in some of their earliest works.

 **Professional Tone:**